jordiqui/mindfish/README.md

 the Universal Chess Interface (UCI) protocol so those GUIs can discover it as **Pullfish 1.0 171025** in their engine lists.

+### BrainLearn experience integration

+Pullfish bundles the BrainLearn learning hash so it shares the same UCI options as BrainFish while persisting the data to `experience.exp`.
+Each entry in the file stores the following information (mirroring the in-memory BrainLearn transposition table):

+* best move in UCI format
+* board signature (hash key)
+* best move depth
+* best move score
+* best move performance, derived from the BrainLearn WDL model unless a custom trainer provides its own value

+The engine loads `experience.exp` during startup, automatically merging any additional files that follow the `<fileType><qualityIndex>.exp` convention (for example `experience0.exp`, `experience1.exp`, …) and then deleting the merged files.
+Previous `.bin` learning files can be reused by simply renaming the extension to `.exp`.

+Learning is enabled whenever a new game begins or the position on the board has eight pieces or fewer.
+The hash table is updated when a new best score at depth ≥ 4 plies is found according to the BrainLearn aspiration window.
+Because the data is written on `quit` or `stop`, engines that make heavy use of the feature should allow extra time for disk access.

+The following controls are available:

+* `Read only learning` – open the experience file without persisting changes.
+* `Self Q-learning` – enables the Q-learning update policy for self-play.
+* `Experience Book` – treats the experience file as a move book, prioritising win probability, internal score, and depth (the `showexp` token displays the stored moves for the current position).
+* `Experience Book Max Moves` – limits the number of book candidates (default 100).
+* `Experience Book Min Depth` – minimum search depth required for book use (default 4).
+* `Concurrent Experience` – keeps per-instance experience files to avoid write conflicts.
+* `quickresetexp` – recalculates the performance metric for every stored entry using the latest BrainLearn WDL model.

+When performance needs to be realigned, send the `uci` token `quickresetexp` to the engine.
+The command reloads `experience.exp`, recomputes the performance for each move, and persists the updated values so they are used in future sessions.

 ## Files

 This distribution of Pullfish 1.0 consists of the following files: